A parallel framework for graphical optimal transport: Preliminaries and problem formulation

 with $\bM(x_1,\dots,x_J) = \prod_{j\in\Gamma} \mu_j(x_j)$.
 The entropy regularized problem \cref{eq:omt_multi_regularized} can be solved by an iterative scaling algorithm, presented in \cref{alg:sinkhorn}.
 This method is also known as Sinkhorn iterations, especially in the bi-marginal setting \cref{eq:omt_bi_discrete}.

-In the following, we briefly sketch how to derive \cref{alg:sinkhorn} as a block coordinate ascent method in the dual of \cref{eq:omt_multi_regularized}, for details we refer the reader to \citet{ElvHaaJakKar20,HaaRinChe20,HaaSinZha20}.
-Namely, utilizing Lagrangian duality theory, one can show that the optimal solution to \cref{eq:omt_multi_regularized} is of the form
+In the following, we briefly sketch how to derive \cref{alg:sinkhorn} as a block coordinate ascent method in the dual of \cref{eq:omt_multi_regularized}, for details we refer the reader to \cite{ElvHaaJakKar20,HaaRinChe20,HaaSinZha20}.
+Namely, utilizing Lagrangian duality theory, one can show that the optimal solution to \cref{eq:omt_multi_regularized} is of the form $\bB = \bK \odot \bU \odot \bM$, where $\odot$ denotes element-wise multiplication and the tensors are given by